 “Technology can make a big contribution if it is used for the right reasons, rather than simply to add gadget features,” said Hugo Volpei, founder and CEO of French toilet designer and manufacturer Trone.
 Volpei points to the water jet featured on many toilets in Japan, which can reduce the need for toilet paper.
 Atomizing nozzles on a shower head, meanwhile, can control how the stream of water breaks up and disperses, reducing waste.

-Efficient designs through simulation
+Smart bathroom designs through simulation

 Technology plays a significant role in such innovations, from the design stage to the user experience.
 For example, digital technology used in the bathroom can control the thermostat to save energy, manage the volume of water coming from taps or project entertainment and information onto mirrors.